 The festivals of Togo to celebrate the cycles of life and seasons

-Travel to Africa with TransAfrica and flight to Togo, in the ideal time for the country’s festivals.
+Travel to Togo, in the ideal time for the country’s festivals.
 Each population celebrates the cycles of life and seasons according to their own rituals.
 In particular: the Epe Ekpe Festival, in Glidji, which inaugurates the Mina year; the initiation rites in the Kabye mountains; harvest celebrations such as the great Bassar yam festival.

-Every year in the village of Glidji, members of the Guen ethnic group (also called Mina) gather together for the Epe Epke Festival: on the one hand family reunification, on the other New Year, on the other still religious worship.
+Every year in the village of Glidji, Guen ethnic group (also called Mina) gathers together for the Epe Epke Festival: family reunification, New Year, religious worship.
 The fulcrum around which the festival takes place is a stone, sought by a priest in the sacred forest.
 The colour of the stone will predict the fate of the year to come.
 The blue stone announces a year of rain and abundant harvests.
-If it will be red it will be a year of wars, the black stone is an omen of famine, devastating diseases and rains and, finally, the white stone indicates that the year will be blessed with luck and ‘abundance.
+If it is red it will be a year of wars, the black stone is an omen of famine, devastating diseases and rains and, finally, the white stone indicates that the year will be blessed with luck and ‘abundance.